 (add-hook 'compilation-filter-hook 'local/postprocess-compilation-buffer)

-Some commands produce even richer output (progress bars, simple animations) that expects terminal capabilities such as repositioning the cursor and partially overwriting text.
+Some commands produce even richer output (progress bars, simple animations) or clear the screen by other means (ANSI codes), requiring more complete terminal capabilities.
 The run-command

-package (described later) can run them in Emacs’s term-mode
+package (described later) can run such commands in Emacs’s term-mode

 , providing those capabilities, while maintaining compilation-mode